skibidi-rizz-SE15/CavedIn/README.md

 - [Contributors](#contributors)

 ## Overview
 *Caved-In* integrates a Pygame-based game interface with hardware inputs from a sensor-equipped breadboard.
 The player controls the character’s movement by tilting the breadboard, dodging rocks that fall from the top of the screen.
-The game leverages SIMD for processing rock fall dynamics and collision checks efficiently, ensuring a smooth experience on the Raspberry Pi.

 ## Features
 - Real-time interaction using sensors on a breadboard connected to Raspberry Pi